 Although I have called the above options as alternatives, it’s also possible to include them as a complementary element in your selling proposition.

-Outside of the content industry, you can find these kinds of hybrid models in many e-shops and online retailers such as Amazon.
+Outside of the content industry, you can find such hybrid models in many e-shops and online retailers such as Amazon.

-However, in the content industry, the hybrid model is not as popular as it is in the e-tailing.
+However, in the content industry, the hybrid model is not as popular as in e-tailing.

-There are many content businesses with on-time purchase offers (e.g. a video file or an ebook), while some others prefer to sell subscription services.
+There are many content businesses with one-time purchase offers (e.g., a video file or an ebook), while some others prefer to sell subscription services.
 Again Amazon is a great use case of the hybrid revenue model with its Audible business.
-There you can experience a well-elaborated content revenue model utilizing advantages of both types of revenue models.
+There you can experience a well-elaborated content revenue model utilizing the advantages of both types of revenue models.

 Different Types of the Subscription Business Models

-John Warrillow in his book “oversubscribed” has listed 9 different types of subscription business models:
+John Warrillow, in his book “Automtic Customer,” has listed nine different types of subscription business models: